Stratadox/Di/README.md

 ```php
 $foo = $di->get('foo', Foo::class);
 ```
-If the type assertion fails, an InvalidServiceException is thrown.
+If the type assertion fails, an InvalidServiceType exception is thrown.

 ## Cache